To report Elder Abuse/Neglect, call Protective Services at 1-800-490-8505

 I am not in need of in home help.
 Are there any programs that the Office of Human Services/Area Agency on Aging has available for someone like me?

 Yes.
 The Area Agency on Aging has 13 senior centers within the three counties that offer a hot meal and socialization.
 Hours are set by the local senior centers.
-The Area Agency on Aging also has programs such as APPRISE or insurance counseling for individuals with questions on Medicare supplements or part D plans.
+The Area Agency on Aging also has programs such as PA MEDI or insurance counseling for individuals with questions on Medicare supplements or part D plans.
 The Area Agency on Aging also offers information and referral services which may include information on long term care planning or referrals to community resources.

 Copyright © 2019 Office of Human Services, Inc. - All Rights Reserved.